 Contest format and participants

 - 60 questions (primarily multiple choice, short answer, match/sort/rank)

 - 60 minutes

 - Delivered and written online from the comfort of your school and classroom

-- The December 2018 competition will take place on December 5, 2018 and must be completed between 8am and 4pm on that day.
-The May 2019 competition will take place on May 14, 2019 and must be completed between 8am and 4pm on that day.
+- The December 2019 competition will take place on December 4, 2019 and must be completed between 8am and 4pm on that day.
+The May 2020 competition date will be announced in February 2020.